Ishwerdas/webdioxide/_posts/2016-10-08-JS-Why-typeof-null-is-object.markdown

 typeof b; //boolean
 ```

-However if you run `typeof` on null value, it returns `object`, something you won't expect from a primitive type.
+However if you run `typeof` on a null value, it returns `object`, something you won't expect from a primitive type.

 ```
 var i = NULL;